Misericordia Hospital

-Misericordia Hospital is a 3-block medical center in the Bronx, New York City. that opened in 1887 in Staten Island, moved to Manhattan in 1889, and moved to The Bronx in 1958.
+Misericordia Hospital is a 3-block medical center in the Bronx, New York City.
+It opened in 1887 in Staten Island, moved to Manhattan in 1889, and moved to The Bronx in 1958.
 The hospital was renamed Our Lady of Mercy Hospital in 1985, acquired by Montefiore Medical Center in 2008 and renamed as their North Division, then renamed the Wakefield Division of Montefiore.
 Misericordia is a not-for-profit voluntary teaching hospital.

 History

 There are other hospitals that use the Misericordia name.
 This one originated well over a century ago.
 They share the word misericorde which the New York Times translates to English as mercy.

 Staten Island

 "Six Roman Catholic Sisters of Misercorde with a capital of $1" opened Misericordia Hospital in 1887 in "a tumble-down old residence on Staten Island."

 Manhattan

 Misericordia Hospital at 86th Street in Manhattan.

 The hospital moved from Staten Island to Manhattan in 1889.
-The facility's mailing address was 531 East 86th Street, New York City in the [Yorkville, Manhattan] neighborhood.
+The facility's mailing address was 531 East 86th Street, New York City in the Yorkville, Manhattan neighborhood.